 I’ve noticed something in my life, the better I understand a subject, the less complicated it becomes.
 I’ve recognized this when I would teach new subjects, and when I would get “advice” from other people.

 I was reminded yesterday of a conversation that happened over 6 years ago.
 I was working in Southern California, and a friend of mine had just gotten a job (that I helped him get) as a web programmer.
 They were using a new technology from Microsoft called ASP.
-I asked my friend what ASP was, and his explanation was little more that “It’s pretty complicated“.
+I asked my friend what ASP was, and his explanation was little more than “It’s pretty complicated “.

-Now, I consider my self fairly adapt, I am able to learn new topics relatively quickly, I was programming BASIC in 3rd grade, I taught myself C# in a week (I already knew VB.net extensively 🙂 When I ask a person to explain a topic, I expect to be able to keep up with the answer, and to receive more than a newbie brush off.
-Needless to say, at the time, I was a little earked.
-I have since decided that when ever some one asks me a question about a topic, that I know a thing or too about, I make it a point to give more than a brush off answer.
-If I don’t have the time to give a solid instruction, I at the least try to direct them to a more complete answer.
-(Incidental, If you really want to know about classic ASP, go read the articles on Web Monkey, “Introduction to Active Server Pages”, and the great primer to relational databases “Your First Database”; the latter is must read for anyone that wants to know about Relational Database Design, or writing SQL)
+Now, I consider myself fairly adept, I am able to learn new topics relatively quickly, I was programming BASIC in 3rd grade, I taught myself C# in a week (I already knew VB.net extensively 🙂 When I ask a person to explain a topic, I expect to be able to keep up with the answer, and to receive more than a newbie brush off.
+Needless to say, at the time, I was a little erked.
+I have since decided that whenever someone asks me a question about a topic that I know a thing or two about, I make it a point to give more than a brush off answer.
+If I don’t have the time to give a solid instruction, I at least try to direct them to a more complete answer.
+(Incidental, If you really want to know about classic ASP, go read the articles on Web Monkey, “Introduction to Active Server Pages” (via Internet Archive), and the great primer to relational databases “Your First Database” (via Internet Archive); the latter is must read for anyone that wants to know about Relational Database Design, or writing SQL)

 I’ve seen this truth demonstrated over and over again.
-When I was teaching for New Horizons, I remember an instructor commenting that no one could ever explain a relational data base to a class in less than a couple of hours.
-Now I started every database class that I ever taught (ASP/SQL/Access) with a 10 minute overview of relational databases… I knew it could be done.
-Realize that this was no ordinary teacher.
+When I was teaching for New Horizons, I remember an instructor commenting that no one could ever explain a relational database to a class in less than a couple of hours.
+Now I started every database class that I ever taught (ASP/SQL/Access) with a 10-minute overview of relational databases… I knew it could be done.
+I realized that this was no ordinary teacher.
 This instructor had been teaching Access for years, she had won awards, hands down, she was one of the best instructors there.
-Yet, she didn’t have an understanding of relational databases that would allow her to explain then in under 10 minutes.
+Yet, she didn’t have an understanding of relational databases that would allow her to explain them in under 10 minutes.
 They were still complicated and confusing to her.

-Recently, on an enterprise .net project that I have been working on, their is a business piece that I am about to tackle.
-Every one that I talk to tells me how complicated it is, what a large task this is going to be.
+Recently, on an enterprise .net project that I have been working on, there is a business piece that I am about to tackle.
+Everyone that I talk to tells me how complicated it is, what a large task this is going to be.
 All but one.
-The one tells me that if I break it down to it’s simplest components this is really a straight forward process.
+The one tells me that if I break it down to its simplest components this is really a straightforward process.
 He has an understanding of this process, so it’s not complicated, it’s simple.
-Even the most complex system in the world can be broken down in to simple processes.
-Consider DNA, the most complex communications programming system ever designed, yet it breaks down in to four simple building blocks.
+Even the most complex system in the world can be broken down into simple processes.
+Consider DNA, the most complex communications programming system ever designed, yet it breaks down into four simple building blocks.

 Caleb,Thank you for you wonderful insight.
 I often find myself making things overcomplicated and getting stressed out thinking about how to accomplish even the most basic things.
 Sincerely,A Lurker on your site